until 1654, the Erie (Nation du Chat) lived near Lake Erie and north of the Ohio/Allegheny River

 Source: ESRI, ArcGIS Online

-After the battle, the English and Rickahocan chose to trade with each other rather than fight.
+After the 1656 battle, the English and Rickahocan chose to trade with each other rather than to continue to fight.
 The English began to refer to the group as the Westo.
-They captured Native Americans from other tribes and sold those captives to Abraham Wood and other traders.
-The Westo obtained guns, ammunition, and gunpowder that enabled the Westo to expand their range.
-The captives became enslaved workers sold to tobacco growers, or shipped as slaves to Caribbean islands.
+The well-armed Westo captured Native Americans from other tribes and sold those captives to Abraham Wood and other traders.
+The captives were sold to Virginia tobacco growers, or shipped to Caribbean islands, as enslaved workers.

 explorer John Lederer encountered Native Americans west of the Blue Ridge that he labelled "Rickohocans" (note: west is towards top of the map)